 The Panasonic Lumix DMC-FZ200 is a fixed lens compact camera that was announced in July 2012 and is equipped with a 1/2.3-inch sensor.
 It offers a resolution of 12 megapixel.

-The Panasonic FZ200 has a Camera Elo of 1673.
+Is the Panasonic FZ200 a good camera?
+The FZ200 has a Camera Elo of 1661.
 This rating puts the FZ200 below average of all superzoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the FZ200 falls among the top 50 percent.
+In terms of its sensor size category (small sensor cameras), the FZ200 ranks among the top 50 percent.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Fixed lens compact camera|